Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Introduction

-The main contributions of this study can be summarized as follows: \begin{itemize} \item[(1)] This is, we believe, the first comprehensive empirical study to evaluate the effectiveness of different pre-trained LLMs for text-input generation for Android GUI testing.
+\item The LLM-generated text inputs can improve the UI-exploration capability of traditional automated Android GUI testing tools.
+When integrated into DroidBot, they increase UI-page exploration by 36.06\% and 26.41\% under the Depth-First Search (DFS) and Breadth-First Search (BFS) strategies\footnote{DFS explores the newest, deepest UI page first, drilling down into one path as far as possible before backtracking to try alternatives.
+BFS explores all UI components on the current page before moving deeper, systematically covering the app, layer by layer. }, respectively. \end{itemize}

-\item[(2)] We conducted an ablation study to analyze the significance of different prompts in text-input generation.
-These prompts involve the contextual information extracted from UI pages.
-This provides a better understanding of the effectiveness of different prompt-structure settings for guiding LLMs to generate text input.
+The main contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=2em, topsep=0pt, itemsep=0pt, parsep=0pt, partopsep=0pt] \item[(1)] This is, we believe, the first comprehensive empirical study of LLM-based Android text-input generation under three UI-context prompting settings: extracted textual context; UI-hierarchy XML; and screenshot-based vision input.
+The study evaluates nine recent LLMs on the same page and bug samples, allowing the comparison to focus on UI-context representations, rather than transient LLM rankings alone.

-\item[(3)] We conducted a series of evaluations to assess the quality of the generated text inputs by different LLMs, from subjective and objective perspectives.
+\item[(2)] We evaluate a feedback-enhanced generation protocol for both page-pass-through and bug-detection tasks.
+The protocol uses execution outcomes, parsing failure information, and recent failed-generation history to guide subsequent attempts.

-\item[(4)] We explored the ability of the LLMs to generate invalid text inputs for bug detection.
+\item[(3)] We quantify human involvement in LLM-generated text inputs by comparing LLM-generated, tester-generated, and tester-modified inputs for both page pass-through and revealing bugs.